siberianfox/tinygwiki/TinyGv8-Production-Programming-and-Test-Instructions.md

 Setup is now complete

 ### Instructions for Each TinyGv8 Board
-Run these steps for each board to be programmed and tested
+Run these steps for each board to be programmed and tested.
+Each UUT should take between 2 and 3 minutes to complete.

 * **STEP 1** Turn off UUT POWER using switch on right side of test jig
 * **STEP 2** Fasten the UUT under test to top of tester.
 Make sure POGO pins make contact.
 Secure with 2 4/40 standoffs